thedonvaughn/amisearch-lambda/README.md

-## AMISearch Lambda Function ##
+## AMISearch - AWS Lambda Function to search for AMI IDs ##

-* AMISearch Lambda Function to return latest AMI ID given AMI Name, Owner, VirtualizationType, and RootDeviceType properties.
+* AMISearch is an AWS Lambda Function to return latest AMI ID given an AMI Name, Owner, VirtualizationType, and RootDeviceType.
 * Python 3.6 runtime environment
-* AWS Lambda comes handy for an easy solution to obtain the latest AMI Id.
-* Use this lambda function with Cloudformation stacks when provisioning EC2 instances
+* AWS Lambda comes in handy for an easy solution to obtain the latest AMI Id when provisioning EC2 instances in Cloudformation.

 ### How-To Use ###